brajeshwar/brajeshwar.github.io/_posts/2005/2005-11-03-crazy-frog-crazy-hits.md

----
-layout: post
-title: Crazy Frog Crazy Hits
+# Crazy Frog Crazy Hits
----

 I finally got my [Crazy Frog Crazy Hits](http://www.crazyfroghits.com/) music CD.
 Released in India very recently (rather late), they somehow don't have the enhanced version which have the password to access the site at [Crazy Frog Hits](http://www.crazyfroghits.com/).